 The purchase/purchasing funnel is a model which describes the theoretical customer journey from the moment of the first contact with your brand to the ultimate goal of a purchase.

-This model is important when marketing your business as it provides a method of understanding and tracking the behaviour of an average customer throughout the sales process.
+This model is important when marketing your business as it provides a method of understanding and tracking the behavior of an average customer throughout the sales process.
 This can help with the following:

 Planning marketing campaigns